-We also rely upon PCOs to knock on their neighbors’ doors prior to each election to remind them to vote and provide materials on endorsed candidates.
-PCOs also serve as leaders and organizers for voters in their precinct, and keep current on internal and external party issues by attending monthly business meetings.
+We also rely upon PCOs to knock on their neighbors’ doors prior to each election, to remind them to vote and to provide them materials on our endorsed candidates.
+PCOs also serve as leaders and organizers for voters in their precinct.

 All Democratic PCOs in the 46th Legislative District participate in electing the leadership of the 46th District Democrats and the KCDCC, including the chair, vice chairs, state committee members, treasurer, secretary, and other officers.

 In short, Precinct Committee Officers are the backbone of our Party.